Qiangqiang0/Intro2EXSI/README.md

   __Note when reboot, exsi shutdown ssh automatically__
 ### 4. Access EXSI:

-  * if you recevie 503 service unavailable (failed to connect to endpoint:[n7vmacore4http16localservicespece:0x00000050d4ebd540] _servernamespace = / action = allow _port = 8309):

-  * you should:
+when you facing 503 error

 1. open ssh in EXSI host,(Because you can not access web)

 <a href="url"><img src="https://github.com/Qiangqiang0/Intro2EXSI/blob/master/Picture/EnableSSH.jpg" align="middle" height="250" width="" ></a>

 2. start vsphere-ui service

-    service.sh start vsphere-ui
+    `service.sh start vsphere-ui`

 ### 5. build your mac the same as linux.